 Following the completion of 2.5 million cubic yards of Hurricane Irma land debris cleanup throughout the Keys, the cleanup of marine debris from the category 4 storm began in mid-February in unincorporated Monroe County.

-In mid-February, the first phase of marine debris cleanup began in the County through a $6-million agreement with the state Department of Environmental Projection.
-DEP hired the contractor and led the operations, with coordinating support from the County.
-The work was prioritized by level of impact and economic impact to the residents.
+The work under the $6 million agreement was prioritized by level of impact and economic impact to the residents.
 The hardest hit areas will be cleaned first.

-Crews have removed 3,233 cubic yards of marine debris from the canals along the following roads: Powell Avenue, Barry Avenue, Florida Avenue, Buccaneer Road, Anne Bonny Road, Blackbeard Road, Maracaibo Road, Bailey's Lane, Doubloon Road, Peg Leg Road, Coral Way, Le Grand Road, La Fitte Road, Matthew Road, Gordon Drive, Hollerich Drive, Hibiscus Drive, Atlantis Drive, Winifred Street, Sands Road, Saint Lucie Lane, Saint Martin Lane, Barbados Lane, Jamaica Lane, West Indies Drive, Croton Lane, Pine Lane, Tobago Land, Watson Boulevard, Anguila Lane, Ortega Lane and Sunrise Drive, and along the Avenues of D, E, F, G, H, I and J on Big Pine Key.
+Under this agreement, crews removed 3,233 cubic yards of marine debris from the canals along the following roads: Powell Avenue, Barry Avenue, Florida Avenue, Buccaneer Road, Anne Bonny Road, Blackbeard Road, Maracaibo Road, Bailey's Lane, Doubloon Road, Peg Leg Road, Coral Way, Le Grand Road, La Fitte Road, Matthew Road, Gordon Drive, Hollerich Drive, Hibiscus Drive, Atlantis Drive, Winifred Street, Sands Road, Saint Lucie Lane, Saint Martin Lane, Barbados Lane, Jamaica Lane, West Indies Drive, Croton Lane, Pine Lane, Tobago Land, Watson Boulevard, Anguila Lane, Ortega Lane and Sunrise Drive, and along the Avenues of D, E, F, G, H, I and J on Big Pine Key.
 The work being led by the state under the DEP contract has temporarily halted due to the original contractor hired to do the work leaving the Keys without completing the job.
-DEP now is evaluating how it will move forward on the project.

 For this project, the debris being removed includes vegetation, hazardous waste, construction and demolition debris, propane tanks, appliances, electronic waste, docks, vehicles, seawalls and houses or portions of houses that pose a direct threat to the health, safety and welfare of the residents of the County and the State of Florida.